 I was curious about why some people are happier than others.

 The most fun way I could think of to find this answer was to travel the world and find real human beings and ask them: What is happiness for you?

 I asked all sorts of people, in all sorts of places.
 One weirder than the other.

 I loved it.

-A little bit like the book Hector’s Search for Happiness but in a pg 18 style.
+A little bit like the book Hector’s Search for Happiness but in a PG 18 style.

-The crazier the better.
+The crazier, the better.

-But I found out that in order to truly touch someone’s soul it’s not enough to just ask them any 1-2 questions out of the blue.
+I received many incredible answers and met many incredible people along the way, but I found out that to truly touch someone’s soul, it is not enough to just ask them any 1-2 questions out of the blue.